Telegram Bot Features

 There are various ways of futher integrating bots with Telegram and other services.

-If you develop a Web App, be sure to follow our design guidelines – you'll want your custom interface to seamlessly integrate into the app to provide users the best possible experience.
+If you develop a mini app, be sure to follow our design guidelines – you'll want your custom interface to seamlessly integrate into the app to provide users the best possible experience.

 Bots for Business